shanemc92/steg-lab/README.md

 Needs `crypto.subtle` (so a secure context - `https://` or `localhost`), canvas, and `TextEncoder`.
 Any current Chrome, Firefox, Safari or Edge is fine.
 Opening the file directly with `file://` works in Chrome and Firefox for everything except passphrase mode, which needs the secure context.

+## Themes

+Includes a default dark terminal theme and an alternative modern light theme.

 ![themes](docs/screenshot-themes.png)

 ## License